Calling Test

 No condemnation.
 Not "some condemnation."
 Not "condemnation for the big stuff."
 None.

 Not on probation.
 Removed.
+And then this:

 You are not a failure in God's eyes.
 You are a child.
 Children stumble.
 Children make messes.
-That does not make them failures.
-It makes them growing.
+That doesn't make them failures — it makes them growing.
+If your identity feels shaky, knowing your identity in Christ is where to start.
+It changes how you see everything else.

-How to Break Free from the Failure Cycle
+How to Break the Failure Cycle

 1. Separate Your Identity from Your Behavior

 You are not your worst moment.
 You are not your last failure.
 You are a child of God who sometimes falls short — like every other child of God who has ever lived.
+Your behavior needs correction sometimes.
+Your identity does not.

 2. Repent Quickly and Move On